 Securities Held Outright

-This item is typically the main section of the Fed’s balance sheet, comprised of U.S. Treasury bills, notes, and bonds.
+This item is typically the main section of the Federal Reserve’s balance sheet, comprised of U.S. Treasury bills, notes, and bonds.
 Since the financial crisis of 2007-2009, however this section also includes MBS on U.S. mortgages purchased through an announced program of the Fed along with securities of GSE’s, (Fannie Mae and Freddie Mac).
 The Fed utilizes these high quality, lowest risk securities to lend to financial institutions in order to create money, or expand M2, while holding the mortgage paper, and other low quality items to prevent a shutdown of the credit channels of the financial system.

 Repurchase Agreements (Repos)